Atinos31/UGA_TOURS/README.md

 ### Further Testing

 -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop, tablette,iPhone6/7/8 & iPhoneX.
+-   The website was viewed on a variety of devices such as Desktop, Laptop, Surface Duo,Moto G4,iPhone6/7/8 & iPhoneX .
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs